CodeMarie/Data-Cleanse-Retail/README.md

 ## Development Diary

+- A cleanse-data.ipybn was used for the cleansing of the data.

 - Column naming inconsistencies
-The terminologies.txt demonstrates there are renaming differences, e.g. product, sku, and item within the branch.csv and branch.json files.
+The terminologies.txt which was provided by the customer for the project demonstrates there are renaming differences, e.g. product, sku, and item within the branch.csv and branch.json files.
 As the products_list.csv uses the term products this will be used in renaming and the same for quantity.

-A new_header variable saved the preferred header columns.
+A new_header variable was saved the preferred header columns.
 As it is not possible to go through the files individually, which hints to the need for iteration using the filename of branches.
 Research into creation of a table using the filename resulted in the use of os and listdir() to be able to specify the path for the files to be found and iterated through.